*This post contains affiliate links. If you make a purchase through these links, I will receive a commission at no extra cost to you.

 Thank you!
 I’m truly delighted by the feedback I’ve gotten so far!
 Business owners, project managers, designers, programmers, and students are looking to create great apps through the skillful use of short texts in their labels.
 I even got word from a friend in Hong Kong that a fellow conference attendee related how “she’s a fan of the Microcopy author from Manila.”

 Hannah Carmela is the author of Bellissimamma.
 She blogs about beauty, travel, and motherhood.
-She is a work-at-home mom to Leon and Lucas.
+She is a work-at-home mom and teacher to Leon and Lucas.
 She is married to her college sweetheart.
-Her family is based in Italy.
+Her family currently lives in Siena, Italy.